-Currently, promo extensions are located in the Labs tab of AdWords (if you haven’t been enrolled in the beta, you won’t see them).
+Currently, promo extensions are located “Ads & extensions” tab of the new AdWords interface.
 After selecting “+ Extension” and choosing the account option, certain campaigns, or certain ad groups, you can then create the new promotion.
 Here’s what you should then see:

 Here are your options for the first few drop downs.
 (Language, currency, etc. are fairly self-explanatory.)

 Here are your options for management on the back end.

 Again, experimenting in this view is the best way to arrive at how you want your promotion extension to look because it generates a preview.
 However, the preview is not identical to how it will show on desktop or mobile.
 Here is an example of a preview.

 Here are some examples of how they would look on desktop and mobile, respectively.